 Our expectation is that the work children do at home is of the same standard as they produce in school.
 For example, for older children writing should be using a joined legible script.
-Pencil or blue ink may be used.
-All work must be dated.
-Homework will be completed in Learning Log books.

-Managing Homework
+Managing homework

 Class teachers are responsible for ensuring that the demands of homework are manageable for pupils and parents / carers.
-They will also ensure there are regular patterns to homework, particularly in English and mathematics.
 Homework will be marked in accordance with the Marking Policy.

-Feedback - It is important that feedback is given to pupils, parents / carers as soon as quickly as possible.
+Feedback - It is important that feedback is given to pupils, parents / carers as soon as possible.
 Parents may also write notes to teachers.